lukaleki/rsschool-cv/cv.md

 I seek an environment where I can grow as a professional, and I believe RS School and EPAM can help me achieve these goals.
 My main priority is **clean and readable code**, since unreadable code wastes teammates' time and slows development.

-One of my strengths is persistence—I can tackle any task over time.
+One of my strengths is persistence, I can tackle any task over time.
 I approach challenges calmly, breaking projects into smaller parts so they do not become overwhelming.

 I have been coding for several years, creating many single-page websites with various designs.
 Additionally, I have worked on more advanced projects involving **user authentication** and **external APIs**.